Psychology (PSYC)

 PSYC 387 Childhood Disorders3 cr

-Examines the etiology and clinical characteristics of behavioral disorders in infancy through adolescence, including emotional disturbances, anxiety and conduct disorders, mental retardation and learning disabilities.
-Emphasis on theoretical perspectives, research, assessment, early intervention and prevention.
+Examines the etiology and clinical characteristics of behavioral disorders in infancy through adolescence, including emotional disturbances, anxiety and conduct disorders, and learning disabilities.
+Will explore historical and current controversies that involve ideas of children as disordered, disorderly, or disordering.
+Emphasis on theoretical perspectives, research, assessment, early intervention, and prevention.

 Attributes: Child & Family Studies Minor (C&FS)